ThomasMeli/ThomasMeli/README.md

 https://www.kaggle.com/tpmeli/visual-guide-3-m5-baselines-eda-sarima

-### Exploratory Data Analysis of Cell Mechanism of Action
+### Cell Mechanism of Action - Exploratory Data Analysis

 With the advent of cell and gene array techniques, many drugs can be used on various cell and gene lines simultaneously.
 Making sense of the huge data that is generated represents a major difficulty.
 Challenges in this competition involved vary noisy data as well as standardization that left the original gene and cell expressions unclear.
 In this notebook, I perform a visual guide to the project and a preliminary data analysis for other data scientists to use.